 Mobile Dental Hygiene Services

 Public Health Dental Hygienists provide dental cleanings, screenings, oral health, information and education.
 Contact: 508-827-6725

 This exercise program addresses the physical and emotional needs of older adults recovering from medical issues.

-The Widowed Persons Program holds support groups and one-on-one emotional support for newly widowed elders going through the grieving process.
+The Widowed Person Program holds support groups and one-on-one emotional support for newly widowed elders going through the grieving process.
+Contact: 508-999-3255

 Provides older adults with transportation to and from medical appointments and social trips, and provides escort services.

-Provides non-English speaking older adults with case management and outreach to link them to community programs for assistance; they also provide services to caregivers of older adults who need translation assistance and transportation to medical appointments.
+Provides non-English speaking older adults and their caregivers with case management and outreach to link them to community programs for assistance, including translation.
+Contact 508-996-8113

 PACE gives fuel to older adults in emergency situations either because they have no fuel or they are facing utility termination.